Officials: 4 deaths in reported house explosion in Pottstown

-POTTSTOWN, Pa. - Four people are dead after a reported house explosion in Pottstown, Montgomery County Thursday night, police officials said at a news briefing Thursday night.
+POTTSTOWN, Pa. - Four people are dead after a reported house explosion in Pottstown, Montgomery County Thursday night, police officials said at a news briefing.

-Crews were sent to the 400 block of North Washington Street shortly after 8 p.m., according to county dispatchers.
+Crews were sent to Hale Street shortly after 8 p.m., according to county dispatchers.
 Firefighters and police officers are on scene, and police tape has been set up.
 Debris could be seen littering the streets.

-Todd Stieritz, Public Affairs Coordinator of the Montgomery County Department of Public Safety, said responders on scene had reported two deaths, but that he could not comment further on the subject.
+Four people died, and two people are unaccounted for, Borough Manager Justin Keller said at the news briefing.
+Two people were transported to local hospitals.

 At least one house is completely destroyed.
 People who live miles away say they felt their houses shake.
 It is not known how many people may have been in the home at the time of the incident.